torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 Other paths like setting overutilization state (which effectively disables EAS) make use of uclamp as well.
-Such cases are considered necessary housekeeping to allow the 2 main use cases above and will not be covered in detail here as they could change with implementation details.
+Such cases are considered necessary housekeeping to allow the 2 main use cases above and will analt be covered in detail here as they could change with implementation details.

 .. _uclamp-buckets: